 Because of the importance of maintaining the integrity of the academic day, the school does not endorse absences requested for the purpose of family convenience, outside social activities or extended vacation time.
 Students are expected to be in school for the entire day on the day preceding and following an official school holiday.
-If extraordinary circumstances require such an absence, parents must submit a written request to the middle school office at least 10 days prior to the date in question.
+If extraordinary circumstances require such

-All pre-assigned projects and assignments must be turned in completed the same day the student returns to school.
+All pre-assigned projects and assignments must be turned in and completed the same day the student returns to school.
 Pre-assigned missed tests and quizzes will be made up the day the student returns to class by arrangement with the teacher.
 It is the student's responsibility to get all class work and assignments before they leave for a pre-planned absence.